 The Zonal and National level teams will practice 2-3 times a week.
 The Metro and Regional level teams will practice 2 times a week.
 The City level teams will practice 1-2 times a week.
 Generally, each practice session will last for 1 hour and 45 minutes.
-In addition, the National level teams will have 60 minutes of conditioning and weight training twice a week.
 The earliest practice start time is 4:30 pm and the latest practice start time is 8:00 pm.

 The specific practice time will depend upon the availability of the coach and the courts.

 Tournaments USUALLY occur about 2 times a month on Saturdays.
 Tournaments are decided upon by the coach and will vary team by team.

 No. It should be a mutual decision among the parents, the child and the coach.
 If your child is selected to play on a higher-level travel team, and you don’t wish to make the time and financial commitment, you can elect to have your child play on a lower-level team (with less time and financial commitments) that may be a better fit.

 If a player is interested in trying out for a team one age group higher than their age group, they must meet one of the eligibility requirements below.
 In addition, the player is required to attend all sessions of both age groups.
 See RVC Juniors Tryout Schedule for dates, times and locations.
 National teams are selected first, followed by Zonal teams, State/Metro (where applicable), Regional and City teams.

 A player may try out for a team one age group higher than their playing age only if ONE of the following conditions is met: